securitymates/securitymates.github.io/_posts/2025-06-26-Understanding OAuth 2.0: What It Is and How It Works.md

 ---

-Now that we’ve covered the internals of OAuth 2.0 and the grant types, let’s take a look at some **best practices** you should follow while implementing OAuth and the reasons why they matter.
+Now that we've covered the internals of OAuth 2.0 and the grant types, let's take a look at some **best practices** you should follow while implementing OAuth and the reasons why they matter.

 ## Best Practices